 Hi Friends!
 Hope you are doing well.
-Today, I’ll discuss the details on the Introduction to Arduino LilyPad.
-It is an Arduino Main Board that is based on the ATmega168 or ATmega328 and is introduced by Leah Buechley and SparkFun Electronics.
+Today, I'll give you a detailed Introduction to Arduino LilyPad.
+It is an Arduino Microcontroller Board, based on ATmega168/ATmega328 and is introduced by Leah Buechley and SparkFun Electronics.

 This board is mainly developed for e-textiles and wearables projects.
 As per the designed purpose, it can be attached to fabric, sensors, power supplies, and actuators.
 You may need a conductive thread for joining this board with the required object.

 In this post, I'll try to cover each and everything related to Arduino LilyPad, what is this about and how it is used for the development of desired projects.
 Let's jump right in and get down to the nitty-gritty of this board.